isomerpages/govtech-gobusiness/_FAQ/1gg-BusinessTravel.md

 third_nav_title: For Sector-Specific Queries
 ---

-## **<ins>Business Travel Pass</ins>**
+## **<ins>A. Business Travel Pass</ins>**

-#### **1. What a pilot Business Travel Pass?**
+#### **1. What is a  Business Travel Pass?**

+- One of Singapore’s key value propositions is our position as an air and business hub.
+This includes the ease with which executives based in Singapore can travel around the region for work, to oversee regional operations.

 - Unfortunately, the ease of travel has been severely affected by restrictions to safeguard against COVID-19.
 SME owners cannot visit their customers and factories in the region, and MNCs with global/regional HQ functions here are unable to operate fully.
 We need to enable these businessmen to travel more easily, and safely, or risk losing these business functions to other countries.

 - Hence, we are piloting a  Business Travel Pass for senior executives in Singapore with regional or international roles who need to travel regularly for business.
 We are doing this in a gradual and calibrated manner to manage our public health situation carefully.

         - Travellers on this pass will be required to abide by a strict controlled itinerary when they travel overseas for work.

         - Upon return, travellers will undergo an on-arrival COVID-19 PCR test in lieu of the Stay-Home Notice (SHN) and are required to be isolated in a single location until they obtain a negative result for their on-arrival test.

         - As an added precautionary measure, travellers on this scheme are required to undergo COVID-19 PCR tests on Day, Day 7 and Day 14 of their return.
 An additional Serology test will also be required on Day 3.

         - These enhanced testing requirements serve to minimise the risk of potential incubating cases leaking into the community.